International Students at UNI, 1896-1967

 In the fall of 1919, Venancio Trinidad entered the Teachers College.
 Like Bedros Apelian, Mr. Trinidad, a teacher from the Philippines, was destined to become a campus star and a great student favorite.
 He had passed rigorous examinations in the Philippines and was selected to further his professional education in the United States.
 This arrangement was similar to the program proposed twenty years earlier to President Seerley by Philippine education superintendent Fred W. Atkinson.
 The student newspaper introduced Mr. Trinidad to its readers and concluded by saying, "Let us unite to welcome him to our country and school, and let him feel at home during his stay among us."

 Mr. Trinidad was quickly elected to the Philomathean Literary Society and presented a number of papers to the group, including several on Philippine education.
-He was elected reporter of the society.
-Fred Kaltenbach, the subject of another essay, was elected President.
+He was elected reporter of the society while Fred Kaltenbach, the subject of another essay, was elected President.
 Housing for international students could conceivably have been a problem in those times when racial prejudice could take more overt forms.
 But Mr. Trinidad seemed to fit right in with other Teachers College students in the Tammany Hall boarding house just off campus and then later at another boarding house, the Knight's Castle.
 When the student newspaper gave humorous news from the various boarding houses on College Hill, Mr. Trinidad was always mentioned as part of the gang.
 For example, the columnist mentions that Mr. Trinidad and the boys went to Waterloo for a "Chop Suey spread" and apparently had a very good time.
 He was a strong tennis player and a member of the Social Science Club.
 In the spring of 1921 he was elected vice president of the Young Men's Christian Association, a very active social and religious group.

 Mr. Trinidad was in great demand as a speaker.
 He was an expert on Philippine education, of course, but he also spoke on granting independence to the Philippine Islands, a moderately controversial subject in those days.
 In September 1921 he was elected president of the Class of 1922.
 That was a distinct and special honor for any student, let alone an international student.
 A month later he was elected vice president of the YMCA.
 And later in that school year he was elected president of his literary society.
 That winter he won the school oratorical contest, with a $25 first prize, and advanced to intercollegiate competition in Illinois.
 There he took second place, though some observers believed that he should have been awarded first place.
 Later that year, he was elected to the Teachers College chapter of Delta Sigma Rho, the national forensic society.
 He also took first place in a student newspaper editorial writing contest.
 He continued to make presentations on the Philippines to campus, local, and state groups.